FAQs

 When was Intuitive Eating created?

 The process of IE was developed by two registered dieticians, Evelyn Trible and Elyse Resch, in 1995 and is based on 10 principles.
-IE is about listening and responding to your internal signals like hunger, fullness, and satisfaction to guide your food and exercise choices rather than external cues like diet rules, food plans, or societal trends.
+IE is about listening to and responding to your internal signals — like hunger, fullness, and satisfaction — to guide your food and exercise choices, rather than external cues like diet rules, food plans, or societal trends.

 The focus is on health-promoting behaviors that honor physical, mental, and emotional well-being.

-10 guiding principles of IE work together to increase awareness* of the internal cues coming from the body and decrease barriers** to responding to those cues.
+10 guiding principles of IE work together to increase awareness of internal cues from the body and decrease barriers to responding to them.

 What are the benefits of Intuitive Eating?